Admission requirements

 Interview

 An (online) interview is part of the further selection procedure.
 It consists of a further assessment of the above-listed criteria.
-Interviews will take place in January/February (first selection round) or April/May (second selection round).
+Interviews will take place in March/April.

 Message about your application status